creme332/myjobviz/README.md

 [▶ Live preview](https://myjobviz.web.app/)

+> 🔴 **Note**: Please be aware that while efforts have been made to ensure accurate representation and meaningful interpretations, there is a possibility of misinterpretations or errors in the analysis.
+The conclusions drawn from the data should be approached with caution.
 ## How it works

-1. A selenium web scraper fetches new jobs from myjob.mu on a daily basis.
+1. A selenium web scraper fetches new jobs from `myjob.mu` on a daily basis.
 2. Scraped data is processed and saved to Firestore database.
 3. `myjobviz` website fetches processed data from Firestore and creates charts.

-## Usage
+## Installation

 View instructions on how to setup the project locally [here](docs/setup.md).

-## Disclaimer

-Please be aware that while efforts have been made to ensure accurate representation and meaningful interpretations, there is a possibility of misinterpretations or errors in the analysis.
-The conclusions drawn from the data should be approached with caution.

 ## To-do
 * [ ] Add more workflows
   * [ ] backup database.
   * [ ] check for duplicates.